mwiluvictor/day_of_week/README.md

 ## Usage
 The program prompts the user to input the date (format:dd-mm-yyyy) that the user wants to transform to a day of the week.

-It then calculates according to the imput and prints out the day of the week.
+It then calculates according to the input and prints out the day of the week.